 Travel coffee systems vary and include French Press style ones, pour over systems, and others.
 Some are better for American style coffee and some are better for espresso.
 But you have several models out there to choose from.

 For those who want more control over the coffee making process or who don’t like French Press coffee makers, you might consider the popular Aeropress coffee system.
-This travel coffee system has more parts and isn’t nearly as convenient, but gives you control over making a perfect espresso or cup of coffee.
+This travel coffee system has more parts and isn’t nearly as convenient, but gives you control over making a perfect espresso style shot or cup of coffee.
+The Aeropress Go is an even more portable version that comes with a mug and lid.

-If you are shopping for someone who likes freshly ground coffee, there are a few systems like this one that even include a travel coffee grinder as part of the system.
+If you are shopping for someone who likes freshly ground coffee, you might also consider a travel coffee maker that includes a coffee grinder like this one as part of the gift.
+For more ideas, see our guide to the best travel coffee makers.

 Price: ~ USD $25 to $45